schas002/NaNoGenMo-2017/ten-second-summaries/ten-second-summaries.md

 ## Bipolar Appendix

-A grammatical sheriff's patrol officer discovers a actuality at a hatch.
+A grammatical sheriff's patrol officer discovers an actuality at a hatch.

 ## Framework